Vinicius203/Vinicius203/README.md

 ### Hello!
-I'm Vinicius, a 21y aspiring to be a Full Stack Developer.
+I'm Vinicius, a 22y aspiring to be a Software Developer.

-- I'm working hard to be a Full Stack Developer 📚
+- I'm working hard to enhance my knowledge in several coding languages 📚

-- Studying Python, PostgreSQL, MySQL, and Javascript ☕
+- Studying Python, PostgreSQL, MySQL, Javascript and Data Science at the moment☕

 - IT Technical Degree by IFSULDEMINAS 🎓